FCHXWH823/CoEvoP-R/ideas/ruogu.md

 ## Core Idea

 The proposal follows the LLM-driven evolutionary discovery template established by FunSearch (Romera-Paredes et al., 2023), EoH (Liu et al., 2024), and LLM-SR (Shojaee et al., 2025), and applies it to closed-form placement objectives.
 The LLM proposes candidate symbolic objectives over standard placement-stage features.
-Each candidate is scored by its rank correlation against post-route PPA labels drawn from public cross-stage corpora such as CircuitNet 2.0 (Jiang et al., ICLR 2024) and the ChiPBench protocol (Wang et al., 2024).
+Each candidate is scored by its rank correlation against post-route routability and timing labels drawn from public cross-stage corpora such as CircuitNet 2.0 (Jiang et al., ICLR 2024) and end-to-end OpenROAD runs following the ChiPBench protocol (Wang et al., 2024).
 High-scoring candidates are kept and fed back to the LLM for mutation.
 The intended output is a single closed-form, differentiable function that drops into an analytical placer in place of the HPWL-plus-density surrogate.

 The pipeline at the level of commitments made at this stage: